Tag Archives: pilgrimage

 Today:

 I am so tired!
-There is a flip side to the joys of the shared accommodation I was spouting off in yesterday’s post and last night I experienced these too.
-That other pilgrim who was allocated to our cabin, the middle aged guy who spent most of the evening out socialising, well he finally returned to the cabin.
+There is a flip side to the joys of the shared accommodation that I was spouting off about in yesterday’s post and last night I experienced these too.
+That other pilgrim who was allocated to our cabin, the middle aged guy who spent most of the evening out socialising, well, he finally returned to the cabin.
 We went to bed before him and at some hour he came back and was up and down sorting himself out.
 When he was up he was switching the lights on and off in the bathroom without the door closed, rustling in his bag and when he was down he was snoring – like a truck.
-I get it shared accommodation comes with all the people, but sometimes your unlucky.
+I get it, shared accommodation comes with all the people, but sometimes you’re unlucky.
 You get the normal things like snoring and early risers but also you can get the people with a complete lack of self awareness and consideration for others.
 He was all that.

 I was also kept awake by some little bites, not excessive which tells me the cabin was not infested with the dreaded bugs, but they were there.
 A problem I am sure they are used to dealing with given that tonight there were 70 people staying, everyone passes through this albergue.
 And I thought the camino was quiet!
 To be fair the bugs are not only to be found in the public style albergues.
 I have been bitten in a small private albergues and even once in a hotel.
-Ho hum another example of comfortably uncomfortable.
+Perhaps just another example of comfortably uncomfortable.
 I always hope for the best but I am always prepared due to my sensitivity to bites.
 So I took my anti histamine, applied the itchy cream, had some breakfast and set out for the day with the said 70 pilgrims.

 Lots of people meant lots of photos with my favourite muse.
 The hiker.
 AND yes, that is a bunch of celery hanging out the side of Eva’s pack.
 Aside from the lack of sleep I am richer today than I was yesterday.
 Richer with the experience of having walked a day with my friend Kate from Madrid, Sunshine and her daughter from Ireland and Eva from Slovakia.
 Each of them with their own stories to tell and a whole day to be curious about each other.
-It is a sweet thing the camino family.
+It is a sweet thing, the camino family.
 I don’t for a minute think of them as my actual family but on this day they were.
 There was interest, caring and a kind of closeness that comes from sharing yourself in deep conversation.
 It was a special day – another way in which the camino becomes a part of you along with the people you meet.
 I have been inspire by my little camino family of today.

-Walking on this day with Sunshine and her daughter I wondered about doing a camino with one of my kids.
-They were walking for the summer, they didn’t have to finish but maybe they would, they were just walking to see how it goes.
 Spoiler edit … I did go on to walk a camino with one of mine!
-In the October break of this same year, Lucas (12) and I would begin the Camino Frances.
+In the October break of this same year (2022,) Lucas (12) and I would begin the Camino Frances.
 We walked St Jean Pied de Port to Puente la Reina.
 We plan to go back for more.
 And Sunshine and her little one … well they walked the entire Camino del Norte in this summer of 2022!

 A beautiful day of cliff walking and more of my favourite, the barefoot sand walking.
 The coastal towns along today’s walk were more of the beach holiday rather than quaint Spanish village vibe.
 I also like this vibe.
-My husband together with our 4 kids spent one summer camper-vanning along this coast looking for surf waves.
+My husband together with our 4 kids spent one European summer camper-vanning along this coast looking for surf waves.
 This vibe also brings cool beachside cafes with different food on their menus.
 We sat down to a really tasty tofu poke bowl, a dish I’ve never seen along a camino.
 I’ve said it before but I’ll say it again, walking across a country is truly one of the most wonderful ways to travel.

 No longer a pilgrim!
 A tourist with one night to relax before heading home to my incredible family who are often more excited for me than I am for myself each time I set out on a camino adventure.
 I am so fortunate to have such cheerleaders in my life.
 Now it’s my turn to go home and cheerlead for them.